This post may contain affiliate links. Please read our disclosure policy.

 - Aromatics - These include green onions, carrots, celery, ginger, and garlic.

-- Curry paste - Green, red, or yellow curry paste can be used.
-All are readily available in your grocery store's international section or at your local Asian market.
+- Curry paste - Use green, red, or yellow curry paste for this recipe.
+They're in your grocery store's international section or local Asian market.

 - Vegetable broth - Or bone broth, if preferred.